terrorizer1980/UdaciCards/README.md

 **Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## Customizing App Display Name and Icon

-You can edit `app.json` to include [configuration keys](https://docs.expo.io/versions/latest/guides/configuration.html) under the `expo` key.

-To change your app's display name, set the `expo.name` key in `app.json` to an appropriate string.

-To set an app icon, set the `expo.icon` key in `app.json` to be either a local path or a URL.
-It's recommended that you use a 512x512 png file with transparency.

-## Writing and Running Tests

-This project is set up to use [jest](https://facebook.github.io/jest/) for tests.
-You can configure whatever testing strategy you like, but jest works out of the box.
-Create test files in directories called `__tests__` or with the `.test` extension to have the files loaded by jest.
-See the [the template project](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/App.test.js) for an example test.
-The [jest documentation](https://facebook.github.io/jest/docs/en/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).

 ## Environment Variables

 You can configure some of Create React Native App's behavior using environment variables.